 The charming Place du Tertre is featured on countless postcards, so don’t miss the chance to see it for real.
 It’s bustling with artists busying over their canvases, colourful stalls and souvenirs for sale in a cute cobblestone square.
 There’s no obligation to buy, though, as the place is more like an open-air gallery than a market.
 It’s lined with 18th-century buildings that are reminders of its historic past, and has cobbled streets.

 It’d be an insult to not include Montmatre’s sacred basilica on this list, as it’s the defining architectural beauty of this charming neighbourhood.
-Climb its 222 stairs to the top of Sacré-Coeur and you’ll be treated with the best and most breathtaking view of Paris.
+Climb the 222 stairs to the top of Sacré-Cœur and you’ll be treated with the best and most breathtaking view of Paris.
 The area outside the monument has also become a hotspot for some of the city’s most talented street artists.
-You’ll also see a variety of street entertainment such as mine artists.
+You’ll see a variety of street entertainment such as mine artists.

 As you are wandering around Montmartre, you’ll sooner or later stumble across Le Passe-Muraille.
-This fabulous statue-sculpture is a surprising find.
-It’s inspired by the title of a story by Marcel Aymé (‘The Man Who Walked Through Walls’), about a man named Dutilleul who discovers that he can walk through walls.
+This fabulous sculpture is a surprising find.
+It’s inspired by the title of a story by Marcel Aymé, ‘The Man Who Walked Through Walls’, about a man named Dutilleul who discovers that he can walk through walls.
 If you look closely, you’ll notice that his lower hand is shinier than the other one, from all of the tourists who have tried to pull the man out of the wall.